The following is a list of frequently asked questions concerning the certification of fitting and measurement modules for Noah.

 Q. How is the testing carried out?

 A. HIMSA has established a test site at which all modules are tested, thereby ensuring uniform handling of test procedures.
-A module is tested for its performance both during installation and during operation on a full NOAH installation with all certified software installed, and with all the necessary hardware (and hearing instruments and commonly used programmers) connected.
+A module is tested for its performance both during installation and during operation on a full Noah 4 and Noah ES installation with all certified software installed, and with all the necessary hardware (and hearing instruments and commonly used programmers) connected.
 In other words, the HIMSA test is a simulation of the dispenser’s working situation where hearing instruments are fitted and measurements are recorded.

 Q. What kind of computers is the software tested on?